 NCCP Trained Performance Coach (Level 3)

-Jane (Cox) Kolodnicki - Long and Triple JumpJane has coached High School Track & Field for 15 years in Ottawa and Calgary, both as a Jumps Coach and Head Coach at several schools.
+Jane (Cox) Kolodnicki - High Jump, Long and Triple JumpJane has coached High School Track & Field for 15 years in Ottawa and Calgary, both as a Jumps Coach and Head Coach at several schools.

 She began working with the long and triple jumpers at UCAC and the University of Calgary Dinos in the 2015-2016 season.